MahimaSharma8/NetGen/README.md

 An autonomous, low-footprint Agentic AI system designed to predict network traffic patterns in real-time and dynamically balance loads across edge nodes and RAN clusters.

+NOTE: the dataset used at the moment for this implementation is Urban56s, There is a sample data file included in the repository.
 ```
 .
 ├── docker-compose.yml       # Services: Grafana, Prometheus, PushGateway, OTel